Art Lives! The 6th Annual Sculpture Exhibition Is Here!

-On Saturday, September 30th, 2023, artists selected from a national call installed their work in the heart of Moab for a year.
-All works are up for consideration for the public's permanent collection.
+Now installed in the heart of Moab for a year, the sculptures are available for sale to buyers, and up for consideration in the public's permanent collection.

 2022-2023 Purchase Award